 Frustrated when your baby wakes up crying from naps hysterically?
-Learn exactly what to do when you hear your baby screaming uncontrollably.
+Learn exactly what to do when you hear him screaming uncontrollably.

 Let’s start with a reassurance: if your baby wakes up crying from naps, you’re in the majority.
 Rare is the baby who wakes up from a nap, cooing and waiting for you to come get him.
 Instead, most babies let us know that nap time is over with their piercing, shrill cries.